BI-SORTED21/SQL_HOSPITAL_DATA_ANALYSIS/README.md

 This project contains a comprehensive SQL script with 34 queries designed to analyze hospital-related datasets, including Patients, Doctors, Admissions, and Province names.
 The goal is to demonstrate SQL proficiency across multiple levels — Basic, Intermediate, and Advanced — while deriving meaningful insights from medical records.

-The SQL script used in this repository is referenced here: HOSPITAL_DATA_ANALYSIS.sql

 🧰 Technologies Used

 SQL (MySQL Workbench)